riicess/Swift-TroubleShooting-Guide/README.md

 > [!NOTE]
 > Swift requires certain files to function correctly.
 Please refer to the [Dependencies](#dependencies) section.

-Before diving into specific errors, it's often helpful to perform a [Full Uninstall and Reinstall](#full-uninstall-and-reinstall) as this can resolve many common problems.
+Before trying specific fixes, it's best to do a [Full Uninstall and Reinstall](#full-uninstall-and-reinstall).
+This solves many common problems.

 ### Misc
 - [What VPN to use](#what-vpn-to-use)